 - Post-exposure prophylaxis for close contacts of Monkeypox cases (within 4 days);

-- HIV-negative and HIV-positive sexually active gay, bisexual and other men who have sex with men (GBM MSM) (including cis and trans men);
+- HIV-negative and HIV-positive gay, bisexual, and other men, non-binary people assigned male at birth, or trans people who have sex with men (including cis and trans men);

 - With an STI in the last 12 months OR